A challenging journey

 We help keep loved ones comfortable and provide medical expertise to overwhelmed family members.
 Our doctors and nurses educate caregivers about what to expect as dementia progresses.

 Caring for a loved one with dementia can be challenging—physically and emotionally.
 June deeply loves her husband, but this candid interview also reveals the sadness, isolation—and at times anger—she experiences watching parts of him slip away.
-Our Supportive Care for Dementia program helps her understand this long journey and how to care for herself, as well as her beloved Les, making every moment matter.
+We provide support to help her understand this long journey and how to care for herself, as well as her beloved Les-- to make every moment matter.

 RESPITE FOR CAREGIVERS

 There may be times when caregivers simply need a rest or a break.
 We have the only inpatient home designed exclusively for those with dementia.
 Loved ones can stay at Gardiner Home for up to five days to provide relief to weary caregivers.